fbettag/aquila/guides/cassettes-and-testing.md

 - `Aquila.Transport.Record` wraps the inner transport and automatically records missing cassettes.
-Once a cassette exists it replays it locally and verifies the prompt hash on every run.
+Once a cassette exists it replays it locally and verifies the normalised prompt body on every run.
 - Cassette files live under the configured directory with the pattern `<name>-<index>.(json|sse.jsonl|meta.json)`.
   Non-streaming calls now embed the HTTP method in metadata so `GET` and